 Materials have always played a significant and defining role in human development, from the Stone Age to the material world of today.
 Materials are central to our prosperity and new materials hold the key to our future development.
-Material engineers therefore have an essential role in developing the materials of today and the future and in taking performance to the next level.
+Material engineers, therefore, have an essential role in developing the materials of today and the future and in taking performance to the next level.

-Material related issues can be found in all areas of life and engineering e.g. in biomedical, telecommunications, aeronautical, construction, chemical and mechanical, and in all aspects of a products life, from an idea or discovery to a prototype or finished product and recycling.
-In the puzzle of innovation, material engineers focus on the application of materials, where they test, develop and modify materials that are used in a wide range of products, from jet engines and snow skis to smartphones and diapers.
+Material-related issues can be found in all areas of life and engineering e.g. in biomedical, telecommunications, aeronautical, construction, chemical and mechanical, and in all aspects of a product's life, from an idea or discovery to a prototype or finished product and recycling.
+In the puzzle of innovation, material engineers focus on the application of materials, where they test, develop, and modify materials that are used in a wide range of products, from jet engines and snow skis to smartphones and diapers.

-In addition, materials science and engineering is a key technology for environmentally sustainable development, and the importance of materials engineering is therefore growing in society.
+In addition, materials science and engineering is key technology for environmentally sustainable development, and the importance of materials engineering is therefore growing in society.